 Our clinical research took two forms:

 - Me playing live for each client and tracking their experience.
 This was a one-on-one approach that matched the traditional way of doing things.
 I played for well over a thousand people and recorded and had detailed notes taken on the rhythms I played and the responses we saw.
 From each live session we created custom recordings that were then played daily between live sessions.
 Because of the many variables in each person’s live and recorded sessions, we weren’t able to do any “scientific” double-blind studies.
 Regardless, the effects we observed and the data we collected enabled us to created our current REI Custom Program and Brain Shift Radio.
 Several studies have been conducted and research has been presented and published from this approach.
-I have a new study with adults with autism living in a residential facility that will be published soon.
+I have a new study with adults with autism living in a residential facility that was recently published.

 - Double-blinded studies using generalized recordings.
 We received a lot of pressure to conduct controlled studies.
 These studies satisfied the scientific method of research but removed the variability that became essential for Rhythmic Entrainment Intervention to work.
 This research did allow us to develop our generalized CDs (Calming Rhythms, specifically), so it wasn’t all lost.
 From a publishing stand-point, however, we saw such a significant difference in results between this approach and the live tracking that we decided not to bother submitting any papers.
+There have been some third-party studies published using this method, including this study on REI for focusing.

 Today we are working on finding ways to use our custom recordings in scientific/quantitative research.
 With our new REI Custom Program software and Brain Shift Radio, we have begun doing the type of quantitative research that will allow us to further develop, test, and prove the efficacy of our work.